 - Encourage discussion and sharing of thoughts.

-Why would you care about employee engagement at your workplace?
+Why should you care about employee engagement at your workplace, you may ask?

 Employee engagement is often related to employee satisfaction.
 Less engaged employees are less satisfied.
 Poor employee relations can be one of the main causes for that.